grackle-project/grackle/doc/source/Contributing.rst

      - It's fairly straightforward to draft changes to the changelog based on the contents of the GitHub release.

-  2. Create a new PR that includes 2 commits will serve as the final PR of the release.
-It should:
+  2. Create a new PR that will serve as the final PR of the release.
+The PR should:

      - update the changelog (the changelog is stored within the ``CHANGELOG`` file at the root of the repository).

      - update the version number of the c-library.
 This is currently tracked within the ``VERSION`` file (that can be found at the root level of the repository)

      - (if applicable) update the version number of the python module (stored internally in `src/python/setup.py`)

-     (ii) Commit B (the second commit) is the first commit for the next version.
-          It should just update the version number of the c-library to specify the next development version

-          -  like before, this must be updated in  the ``VERSION`` file (that can be found at the root level of the repository)
-          - do **NOT** touch anything else (even the python version number)

   3. After the PR is merged, perform the release on GitHub.
      Make sure to associate the release with the proper target (it should include changes from the PR).

   4. Make a new PR composed of a single commit (this is the first commit of the next release).
      It should **only** update the version number of the c-library to specify the next development version

-      -  like before, this must be updated in  the ``VERSION`` file (that can be found at the root level of the repository)
+      - like before, this must be updated in  the ``VERSION`` file (that can be found at the root level of the repository).
+        Instructions for choosing development version numbers are provided :ref:`here <dev-version-numbers>` (note that this changed in the version 3.3 release).

       - do **NOT** touch anything else (even the python version number)

   5. Go to the *Read the Docs* `project webpage <https://readthedocs.org/projects/grackle/>`__ and the new release's tag to the list of "Active Versions."